 The 1920 Louth Flood Disaster

-Louth Museum, St James' Church, Louth Town Council and Spout Yard are all planning to mark this sad event in Louth's history and will be marking the Centenary of the flood with special exhibitions and events.
+Louth Museum, St James' Church, Louth Town Council and Spout Yard were all planning to mark the Centenary of this sad event in Louth's history with special exhibitions and events.

-Louth Museum also has a permanent inter-active flood display in its Mezzanine Gallery, and it will be holding a special exhibition focusing on how the flood happened and the personal impact on the families involved.
-This exhibition will run throughout April and May starting on Wednesday 1st April when the museum re-opens for its 2020 season.
+Louth Museum also has a permanent interactive flood display in its Mezzanine Gallery, and is holding a special exhibition focusing on how the flood happened and the personal impact on the families involved.
+This exhibition will run from August 2020 until the end of the season.